adeere/verification_methodology/for_team.md

 These statistics are useful to analyze how well the forecast has done on any given day.
 There are 5 statistics shown for each day: the mean absolute error, the root mean squared error, the accuracy, the hit rate, and the false alarm rate.

 ### **Verification Map**
-This is a map showing the absolute difference between PM2.5 in the BlueSky Canada forecast and the PM2.5 observed at stations throughout BC.
+There is a map showing the absolute difference between PM2.5 in the BlueSky Canada forecast and the PM2.5 observed at stations throughout BC.
 It can be interpreted as how well the smoke forecast did at observation stations for different windows in time and space, currently in BC.

 ### **Files**